NERC-CEH/python-template/README.md

 ### Making it Your Own

-This repo has a single package in the `./src/...` path called `mypackage` (creative I know).
+This repo has a single package in the `./src/...` path called `dri-geospatial-api` (creative I know).
 Change this to the name of your package and update it in:

 * `docs/conf.py`
 * `src/**/*.py`
 * `tests/**/*.py`
 * `pyproject.toml`

-To make thing move a bit faster, use the script `./rename-package.sh` to rename all references of `mypackage` to whatever you like.
+To make thing move a bit faster, use the script `./rename-package.sh` to rename all references of `dri-geospatial-api` to whatever you like.
 For example:

 ```console
 ./rename-package.sh "acoolnewname"